What is KMT Astrology?

 (Powers of creation p.15/Clark) Astrology through the ages.

 As fascinating as the history of Ancient Egypt is, it can all become meaningless piles of information if there is no order, structure or use of the information.
-The information strewn across my floor and the need to put this information in some order in my own mind at least: As well as to enable me to create an appropriate card.
 A light bulb moment came following my design of a birthday card for a dear friend who I thought would appreciate some information on the Egyptian/Kemetic deity that governed her particular birth sign.
-Early research uncovered many discrepancies that led to further research, and then led to piles of I would now like to share with you, some of the fascinating information that I uncovered in my search for the most ancient astrological beliefs.
+Early research uncovered many discrepancies that led to further research, and then led to piles of information I would now like to share with you, some of the fascinating information that I uncovered in my search for the most ancient astrological beliefs.

 According to Diodorus Sicilus: